lwfinger/rtl8188eu/README.md

 Make sure you copied the firmware (rtl8188eufw.bin) to /lib/firmware/rtlwifi/

 ### NetworkManager does not list SSID
 NetworkManager changes the Wi-Fi MAC address during scanning to improve privacy but this adapter does not support it.
-To adress this issue, please create `/etc/NetworkManager/conf.d/80-wifi.conf` with content:
+To address this issue, please create `/etc/NetworkManager/conf.d/80-wifi.conf` with content:

 ```
 [device]